 “We all know that death is inevitable.
 Yet none of us knows when we are to die.
 And we cannot control life.
 But we can practice our approach to death and use that experience in our life.

 “Chanting ‘Akaal’ for the soul for three to 17 days after the death can help it cross the electromagnetic field as well.
 Akaal means ‘that which never dies’.
 With this mantra, we encourage the soul to go on to its True Home, releasing any attachment to the Earth.
 It can be used by anyone, of any tradition, to effectively create an aura that guides the soul to their highest frequency of existence.
-Yogi Bhajan has suggested that we chant Akal several times. preferably for 11 minutes.
-For the best results, he recommends that at least five people chant Akal for 31 minutes a day for 17 days, starting on the day of death.
+We chant Akal several times. preferably for 11 minutes.
+For the best results, at least five people must chant Akal for 31 minutes a day for 17 days, starting on the day of death.
 When this is not possible or appropriate, it is also effective to chant Akal one time.
 The effectiveness is in the structure of the mantra, the one-pointedness of those who chant it, and the love and compassion with which it is done.
 Any number of people can do the chant, including only one.”

 From KRI International Teacher Training Manual Level 2 • Life Cycles & Lifestyles 2007, p42